 Area-sensitive birds are those that require larger tracts of suitable habitat in which to breed or are those that have a higher breeding success in larger areas of suitable habitat.
-Seven such species were recorded.
+Six such species were recorded.
 Five of these were considered to be forest-sensitive species: Hairy Woodpecker (Leuconotopicus villosus), Red-breasted Nuthatch, White-breasted Nuthatch, American Redstart (Setophaga ruticilla) and Pileated Woodpecker.
-The remaining two species are considered grassland area-sensitive species and were Savannah Sparrow and Bobolink (Dolichonyx oryzivorus).
+The remaining species was considered a grassland area-sensitive species and was the Savannah Sparrow.